lpan0010/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
 A console based game for knots and crosses

+To run this game, you will need to run the Game.py file.

 The implementation details: